 - 1 cup whole milk*

 - 1/2 cup sun-dried tomatoes, drained and chopped

 - 4 ounces goat cheese, crumbled or chopped

-- Preheat oven to 350°F (177°C).
+- Reduce oven temperature to 350°F (177°C).

 - Heat olive oil and garlic in a skillet over medium heat.
 Add the spinach.
 Cook and stir until wilted.
 Set aside.